puzzlerme/scheduleprogram/README.md

-# How to Install Schedule Program
+# How to Create Your Own Schedule Program

 1. Website
    1. How to use infinityfree for free hosting if needed